 The group is led by Prof. Elliott Horch and Prof. Dana Casetti.
-Other current group members at SCSU include Dr. Terry Girard, Rich Pellegrino, Melissa Shea, Torrie Sutherland, Xavier Lesley, and Jonathan Leonard.
+Other current group members at SCSU include Dr. Terry Girard, graduate students Jonathan Leonard, Xander Petroski, and Fiona Powers Özyurt, and undergraduates Ana Baculima and Sebastian Lucero.

-Past graduate students include Nicole Granucci (Quinnipiac University), Caitlin Hansen (Yale University), Paul Klaucke (Quinnipiac University), Hang Pham (Yale University), Justin Rupert (MDM Observatory), and Sam Weiss (Yale University)
+Past graduate students (and their current affiliations) include Nicole Granucci (Quinnipiac University), Caitlin Hansen (Yale University), Paul Klaucke (Quinnipiac University), Hang Pham (Yale University), Justin Rupert (MDM Observatory), Sam Weiss (Yale University), Rich Pellegrino (SCSU), Torrie Sutherland (Apache Point Observatory), Melissa Shea (Aperture Optical Sciences), and Xavier Lesley (Ohio State University).

 Astronomy